needle-mirror/com.unity.addressables/Documentation~/ContinuousIntegration.md

 Cache cleaning prevents CI builds from using outdated files from previous builds, which can cause inconsistent or incorrect build results.

 Each [`IDataBuilder`](xref:UnityEditor.AddressableAssets.Build.IDataBuilder) implementation includes a [`ClearCachedData`](xref:UnityEditor.AddressableAssets.Build.IDataBuilder.ClearCachedData) method that removes files created by that specific builder.
-For the default `BuildScriptPackedMode`, this includes:
+For the default `BuildScriptSchemaDriven`, this includes:

 - Content catalog files.
 - Serialized settings files.
-- Built AssetBundles.
+- Built content.
 - Generated link.xml files.

 Call `IDataBuilder.ClearCachedData` as part of your CI process to ensure clean builds that don't rely on artifacts from previous runs.

 ## Clean the scriptable build pipeline cache

+>[!NOTE]
+>Cleaning the scriptable build pipeline cache is only applicable if you're using AssetBundles.
+Content directories are tracked via the `BuildHistory` API.

 The Scriptable Build Pipeline (SBP) creates a build cache in the `Library/BuildCache` folder to optimize subsequent builds.
 This cache contains: